sdv-dev/GitMetrics/README.md

 The GitHub Analytics project is a collection of scripts and tools to extract information about GitHub activity for a given repository using the GitHub API.

-For more information about how to configure and use the software, or about the data that is being collected check the resources below.
+For more information about how to configure and use the software or the data that is being collected, check the resources below.

 ## Resources